HenryAWE/asbind20/doc/global.rst

 Besides, the library provides tool for generating string representation of enum value at compile-time.

+The following code is equivalent to the above one:

 .. code-block:: c++

-    // The following code is equivalent to the above one asbind20::enum_<my_enum>(engine, "my_enum")
+    asbind20::enum_<my_enum>(engine, "my_enum")
         .value<my_enum::A>()
         .value<my_enum::B>();

-However, as static reflection is still waiting for the C++26, this feature relies on compiler extension and is platform dependent. **It has some limitations**.
+However, as static reflection is still waiting for the C++26, this feature relies on compiler extension and is platform dependent.
+**It has some limitations**.
 For example, it cannot generate string representation for enums with same value.

 .. code-block:: c++